mohammmedsinan/Integrator/README.md

 # 🏮 Integrator

-🌟 _Based on AstroWind KitStarter Where the project did achieve 100% in lighthouse with 5 catagories_. 🌟
+🎇 _Based on AstroWind KitStarter Where the project did achieve 100% in lighthouse with 5 categories_. 🎇

-**AstroWind** is a free and open-source template to make your website using **[Astro 2.0](https://astro.build/blog/astro-2/) + [Tailwind CSS](https://tailwindcss.com/)**.
-Ready to start a new project and designed taking into account web best practices.
+**Integrator** is a free, open-source, easy to use, and high performance software helps you to integrate your favorite technology to your project in an easy and smooth way, also anyone can contribute to Integrator and make the web better place

 ## Features